mohangk/goodroot.ca/content/post/2018-07-29-twice-dead.md

 “Well, it looks like you are not funny.
 [OTHER_BOY] is _really_ funny.”

 And so it was.
 Death to the funny boy.
 But being funny is who I am!
 If I am not the funny boy, then which boy am I?
 Over time, I learned to become different boys.
 I became the computer boy, the gaming boy, the story-telling boy, the hockey boy, the sad, alone and depressed boy.
 Each time I shed my skin my essence re-shaped.
 I grew, as kids do.
-Traumatic, but not yet my first death.
+Sad, but not yet my first death.

 In 2009, I was three years removed from High School.
 More a man than a boy, but still ever-changing in the confusion of early adulthood.
 As reproductive and social strategies failed, newer, bolder ones would arise to take their place.
 Over and over.
 Until one day everything changed.